Roy El-Helou

 IMG_5530.jpg

 My work sits at the intersection of engineering and human psychology, exploring how people perceive and respond to robotic motion.
-Through my research, I aim to design robots that not only perform tasks efficiently but also fit smoothly into everyday life, interacting with humans in ways that feel natural and socially aware.
+Through my research, I aimed to design robots that not only perform tasks efficiently but also fit smoothly into everyday life, interacting with humans in ways that feel natural and socially aware.

 selected publications

-Roy El-Helou and Matthew KX Pan
+Roy El-Helou and Matthew KXJ Pan

 2. The Turkish Ice Cream Robot: Examining Playful Deception in Social Human-Robot Interactions